 unfurl can automatically commit any changes to the project to one or more git repositories.
 Unfurl provides flexibility on how to map this layout to git repositories, supporting both “monorepo” and “polyrepo” arrangements.
 An ensemble can keep instance data and specifications in separate git repositories (useful for testing or ephemeral instances) and a project can live in a dedicated repository or be part of a source repository.

-Contexts are used to create isolated environments that the Unfurl deployment process runs in.
-For example, you might create different context for different projects or different deployment environments such as “production” or “staging”.
+Environments are used to create isolated contexts that the Unfurl deployment process runs in.
+For example, you might create different environments for different projects or different deployment environments such as “production” or “staging”.

 Some of supported configuration include:

-Unfurl stores these local contexts in an “.unfurl_home” Ensemble that represents its local environment.
-So you can use all its functionality to manage the local machine it is running on, for example, it can:
+Unfurl create a local environment in an “.unfurl_home” Ensemble.
+So you can use all of Unfurl’s functionality to manage the local machine it is running on, for example, it can:

 Specify your servers, applications, network, etc. with a declarative model that describes resources and their properties, dependencies, and relationships using the OASIS’s TOSCA (“Topology and Orchestration Specification for Cloud Applications”) standard).
 Leverage the TOSCA ecosystem of existing model libraries and tools.